-- The way Clayface's expression becomes sorrowful when Batman sacrifices his life to save him.
+- The way Clayface's expression becomes sorrowful◊ when recalling how Batman sacrificed his life to save him.
 Being made of moldable clay, his entire face slumps, when recalling Batman told him everyone deserved to be saved.
 You can tell the entire episode rocked him to his core.

 - Bruce's mother telling him that the only reward he gets for being Batman, is to be Batman again, and worse, he only gets to have a few years of happiness.

 - Selina's version has her betray Bruce.
 When Batman comes to her for help, having already lost a lot of blood, Selina ties him up and lets him bleed out completely.
 As he does, she explains it as a Mercy Kill since she can't stand watching him destroy himself.
 One of the few times Catwoman is shown to kill, and it's Batman.

 - Superman's story of Batman's death, and that he knew it was suicide, but if it saved one person...

 - Harvey Bullock's story has Batman tossing him a baby just before he's drowned by tsunami-like floodwater.Bullock: I made it out of there, carrying the baby.
 And people said to me, "How do you keep going?"
 I said, "Because he kept going."

 - "Hello, Bruce."
 Seeing Martha Wayne cradle her newborn son in her arms, smiling lovingly at him, knowing what awaits her in eight years time...